How does cost affect access to healthcare?

 Health Spending

-While a similar share of adults reported delaying or going without medical care (8%), prescription drugs (7%), or mental health care (6%) due to cost, a much larger share reported foregoing dental care (21%) due to cost.
+While a similar share of adults reported delaying or going without mental health care (7%); delaying, rationing, or going without prescription drugs (8%); or delaying or going without medical care (8%) due to cost, a much larger share reported delaying or forgoing dental care (21%) due to cost.

-The share of adults reporting that they did not get medical care or did not take medicine as prescribed due to cost declined sharply in 2020 and has remained at about that level since.
-The decline was at least in part because of people foregoing care due to COVID-19.
-The share of adults going without mental health care because of cost increased through 2022 and increased above pre-pandemic levels by early 2023.
+The share of adults reporting that they did not get medical care or did not take medicine as prescribed due to cost has increased slightly since 2020 after dropping during the COVID-19 pandemic.
+The decline was at least in part because of people forgoing care due to COVID-19, and thus not skipping it due to cost but due to other reasons.
+The share of adults going without mental health care because of cost has continued to increase over the past five years.

-In the second quarter of 2023, a similar share of adults reported not taking medicine as prescribed (7.2%), not getting needed medical care (6.2%), and not getting needed mental health care (5.6%) due to cost.
+In the third quarter of 2024, a similar share of adults reported not taking medicine as prescribed (8%), not getting needed medical care (7%), or not getting needed mental health care (6%) due to cost.
 Note that respondents may answer yes or no to any of these questions so they should not be totaled.

-Hispanic adults, adults in worse health, and uninsured adults are more likely to report foregoing care due to cost
+Hispanic adults, non-elderly adults, adults in worse health, and uninsured adults are more likely to delay or forgo care due to cost

-Hispanic adults had higher rates of facing cost barriers to accessing care than all other people (39%).
-Estimates for Asian people were the lowest among all race and ethnic groups for delaying or foregoing health or dental due to cost (21%).
+Beyond insurance status, race, age, and baseline health all impact peoples’ ability to afford healthcare.
+For example, Hispanic adults had higher rates of facing cost barriers to accessing care than all other people (36%).
+Estimates for Asian people were the lowest among all race and ethnic groups for delaying or forgoing health or dental due to cost (20%).

 Uninsured adults and adults who are in worse health are twice as likely to report that they or a family member had difficulty paying medical bills

-Some people miss or delay care they cannot afford, while some people still receive the care and go into medical debt, and some people experience both types of challenges associated with high medical costs.
+Some people miss or delay care they cannot afford, while some people still receive the care and go into medical debt, and others experience both types of challenges associated with high medical costs.

 Nearly half of adults worry about their ability to pay medical bills if they get sick or have an accident